AlexNguyen244/casebase-takehome/INTEGRATION.md

 - Type: "Send all documents about Alex to user@example.com"
 - Verify only relevant documents sent
 - Check email for attachments

+**6. Bulk Send Generated PDFs**
+- Create multiple PDFs in the conversation
+- Type: "Send all PDFs to user@example.com"
+- Verify all generated PDFs are sent in one email
+- Or type: "Email me the last 3 PDFs"
+- Verify only the last 3 PDFs are sent

 ## 📡 API Endpoints Reference